CPMS - Colourset Print Mail Solutions

 £360 to check a contract for compliance with competition law.

-£720 to draft a distribution or agency agreement.
+£720 for a first draft of a distribution or agency agreement.

 All figures above are payable plus VAT where applicable